NeuroTechX/ntx_slack_archive/devices.md

  >yannick seems like the focus EEG Dev Kit has fNIRS capabilities, as they sell fNIRS sensors along with the kit: <https://world.foc.us/eeg>

+5/23/2017 10:58 AM

+ **yannick** :

+ >Yeah you are right!
+I had forgotten about it.
+Has anyone seen any post / project / paper using the <http://foc.us|foc.us> fNIRS ?